sh4174/3DStyleGAN/README.md

-## 3D StyleGAN for three dimensional medical images
+## 3D StyleGAN for Three Dimensional Medical Images

 3D StyleGAN for the generative modeling of full 3D medical images.